UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

   pytest is pretty slick with this.
 It "Captures" the output from print calls, etc, and then only shows them to you if a test fails.
   So you can sprinkle print calls into your tests, and it won't clutter the output -- you'll only see it when a test fails, which is when you need it.

-This is a good exercise to go through -- if a new test fails, it lets you know that the test itself is working -- testing what it is supposed to test.
+This is a good exercise to go through.
+If a new test fails, it lets you know that the test itself is working, testing what it is supposed to test.

 So how do we get this test to pass?
 We need a new render method for ``OneLineTag``.
 For now, you can copy the render method from ``Element`` to ``OneLineTag``, and remove the newlines: